infinum/eightshift-docs/website/forms/php/filters/blocks/additional-blocks.md

 title: Additional blocks
 ---

-Adding additional custom or core blocks to the form builder page.
-For example you want to use heading block in your form with this filter you can provide it.
+Allows enabling the use of any custom, core, or 3rd-party block inside the Form builder, e.g. if you want to enable using a Heading block within the form.

 :::note
-Every block provided must ba fully qualified block name.
+Blocks should be added with their fully qualified block names, e.g. `eightshift-boilerplate/heading`.
 :::

 ```php